Das-Kollektiv/tdme2/README-MiniScript.md

 forTime and forCondition are loops and belong to flow control also:

-forTime takes a single argument - the time to wait in milliseconds.
+forTime takes a single argument "time" - it repeats the loop until "time" in milliseconds has passed since the initialization of the loop.
 See an example of forTime() below:
 ```
 ...
 	$i = 0